HAET2022/HAET2022.github.io/cfp.md

 - Papers that have been accepted in the main ICML conference cannot be submitted to the workshop.
 - Manuscripts should be submitted using the [CMT](https://cmt3.research.microsoft.com/HAET2022) system.

-Accepted papers will be made available on the workshop website, but no proceedings will be published.
+We encourage all authors to also submit their work to arXiv.
+The workshop will have proceedings with copyright attributed to the authors.
+However, the inclusion of accepted papers in the workshop proceedings is optional.

 # Scope and Topics